CedricPelchat/Plex-Letterboxd-Links-And-Ratings/README.md

 - Extracts the film's title, release year, and director's name from Plex.
 - Constructs a query to search for the film on Letterboxd.
 - Fetches the film's rating from Letterboxd and integrates it into the Plex page.
-- Adds a Letterboxd icon that links to the film's Letterboxd page for more details.
+- Adds a Letterboxd icon that links to the film's Letterboxd page.

 ## Configuration
 No additional configuration is required after installation.
 The script operates with the default settings optimized for general use.